radowibowo/singapore-commercial-building-esg-pipeline/README1.md

 (Insert your Power BI dashboard screenshot here)

+---
-Developed as a practical demonstration of ELT architectures, advanced PostgreSQL scripting, and ESG data visualization for international property asset management.
+*Developed as a practical demonstration of ELT architectures, advanced PostgreSQL scripting, and ESG data visualization for international property asset management.*

 ---